-Title of each class
+Class A Common Stock NYSE Securities registered pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) has filed all reports required to be filed by the preceding 12 months (or for such shorter period that the registrant was required to file so for the past 90 days.
+Yes \square No \square ξ, Indicate by check mark whether the registrant has submitted electronically and posted on its be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) registrant was required to submit and post such files.
+Yes \square No \square

-Class A Common Stock
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulations S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-NYSE
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (as defined in Rule 12b-2 of the Exchange Act)

-Securities registered pursuant to Section 12(g) of the Act: None
+Accelerated filer

-Securities registered pu instante to section 12(5) of the fieth fion Indicate by check mark if the regis trant is a well-known seasoned d issuer, as defined in Rule 405 of the Secu ırities Act.
-Yes □ No ☑ Indicate by check mark if the regist rant is not required to file repo orts pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes \square No 🗹 • hs (or for such shorter period t ports required to be filed by Section 13 or 1 that the registrant was required to file such () • pursuant to Rule 405 of Regu etronically and posted on its corporate Web ulation S-T (§ 232.405 of this chapter) dur such files.
-Yes \(\Boxed{\text{ No }} \Boxed{\text{ No }} \Boxed{\text{ No }} , , , , • t to Item 405 of Regulations S-K is not cor formation statements incorporated by refere • 0 ed filer, an accelerated filer, a non-accelerat and "smaller reporting company" in Rule 1 Non-accelerated filer □ , 1 k one): Large accelerated filer Accelerated IIICI (Do not check if a smaller reporting company) 1 0 фану 🗀
+Non-accelerated filer □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square
+Yes No 5

-The aggregate market value of the Class A Common Stock (\$.01 par value) held by non-affiliates of the registrant totaled \$480,108,943 (based on the average price of the Company's Class A Common Stock on the New York Stock Exchange on June 26, 2010).
+The aggregate market value of the Class A Common Stock (\$.01 par value) held by non-affiliates of the registrant totaled \$763,363,977 (based on the average price of the Company's Class A Common Stock on the New York Stock Exchange on June 25, 2011).
 All of the registrant's Class B Common Stock (\$.01 par value) is held by an affiliate.

-As of March 4, 2011, there were 9,316,812 shares outstanding of the Company's Class A Common Stock (\$.01 par value) and 4,107,355 shares outstanding of the Company's Class B Common Stock (\$.01 par value).
+As of February 17, 2012, there were 8,765,306 shares outstanding of the Company's Class A Common Stock (\$.01 par value) and 4,107,355 shares outstanding of the Company's Class B Common Stock (\$.01 par value).